Life Insurance with Arthritis (Osteo or Rheumatoid).

-In this article, we wanted to take a moment and try and answer some of the most common questions we get from folks applying for life insurance after having been diagnosed with arthritis and discuss how different “types” of arthritis will be treated differently from one another including Osteoarthritis and Rheumatoid Arthritis.
+In this article, we wanted to take a moment to answer some of the most common questions we get from folks applying for life insurance after having been diagnosed with arthritis and discuss how different “types” of arthritis will be treated differently from one another including Osteoarthritis and Rheumatoid Arthritis.

 Questions that will be addressed will include:

 - Can I qualify for life insurance if I have been diagnosed with either Osteoarthritis or Rheumatoid Arthritis?

-- Why do life insurance companies care if I have been diagnosed with an Osteoarthritis or Rheumatoid Arthritis?
+- Why do life insurance companies care if I have been diagnosed with Osteoarthritis or Rheumatoid Arthritis?

 - What kind of information will the insurance companies ask me or be interested in?